-Luisita, Hacienda Luisita.
-Also known as Manapla Airfield.
+Luisita.
+Also known as Manapla Airfield for Manapla to the southwest.

-The Japanese built a single runway at this location.
-The only structure at the airfield was a concrete command center, buried with dirt to hide it from observation.
+The Japanese built a single runway at this location for use as a fighter strip.
+The only structure at the airfield was a concrete command center that was buried to hide it from observation.
+The Japanese used the narrow gauge railroad with carts to transport fuel and bombs from the coast inland to the airfield.

 November 15, 1944 - January 19, 1945